 Fire tablets have a common user interface.
-However, the hardware specifications vary by tablet, so the pixel dimensions of the user experience elements also vary.
+However, the device specifications vary by tablet, so the pixel dimensions of the user experience elements also vary.

 - Carousel app icons are not included.